darleybarreto/darleybarreto.github.io/_posts/2019-09-22-intro-bayes.md

 In such situations, we need to resort to approximation schemes, and these falls broadly into two classes, according to whether they rely on **stochastic** (sampling methods) or **deterministic** approximations.
 Stochastic techniques such as Markov Chain Monte Carlo (**MCMC**), which approximates inference via sampling, have enabled the widespread use of Bayesian methods across many domains.
 They generally have the property that given infinite computational resources, they can generate exact results, and the approximation arises from the use of a finite amount of processor time.
 In practice, sampling methods can be computationally demanding, often limiting their use to small-scale problems.
 Also, it can be difficult to know whether a sampling scheme is generating independent samples from the required distribution.
 {: .text-justify}

 Deterministic approximation schemes are based on analytical approximations to the posterior distribution, for example by assuming that it factorizes in a particular way or that it has a specific parametric form such as a Gaussian.
 As such, they can never generate exact results, and so their strengths and weaknesses are complementary to those of sampling methods.
 We can cite **Laplace** approximation, which is based on a local Gaussian approximation to a mode (i.e., a maximum) of the distribution, and **variational inference** (VI) or variational Bayes (when inferring also the model's parameters).
-In the next post, I will be introducing VI concepts and the Mean Field Factorization method.
+In the next post, I will be introducing VI concepts and the Mean Field Approximation.
 {: .text-justify}